 Melbourne is a foodie’s dream city, and Melbourne restaurants provide an array of options when it comes to cuisine.
 Here, if you wish, you can eat something drastically different, three times a day, seven days a week.

 You might go for Indonesian specialties on one day and mouthwatering Spanish tapas on another.
 Or maybe you’re looking to learn what exactly authentic Australian food is.
 Whatever you’re in the mood for, the best Melbourne restaurants serve up the finest fusion cooking.
 There is even an exciting cafe scene for coffee and cake lovers visiting the city.

-To help you decide in this city of so much choice, we’ve put together a little guide to help you find where to eat in Melbourne.
+To help you decide on this city of so much choice, we’ve put together a little guide to help you find Melbourne restaurants to eat in.

 Dumplings at ShanDong MaMa

 Mid City, 7/200 Bourke St. // +61 3 9650 3818